scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Non-negative matrix factorization was used to identify latent structure in the text.
 This structure is in the form of "topics" or "clusters" which can be described by particular tokens.
-This was done for both essays.
-In order to determine whether particular demographics groups were more likely to write about particular topics, the distribution of users across topics was calculated relative to each demographic group.
-In cases where we are able to create superordinate groupings from NMF topics—for example, by combining semantically similar clusters—we use the log-odds-ratio to find distinctive tokens.
+In order to determine whether particular demographic groups were more likely to write about particular topics, the distribution of users across topics was calculated relative to each demographic group.
+In cases where we are able to create superordinate groupings from NMF topics — for example, by combining semantically similar clusters — we use the log-odds-ratio to find distinctive tokens for the superordinate grouping.

-Finally, we fit a logistic regression model to predict drug usage status for users in the "unknown" category.
+Finally, we fit a logistic regression model to predict drug usage status for users in the "Unknown" drug usage category.

 Results
 -------

 In this section, we describe our findings.
-We start with a discussion of our lexical-based analyses before discussing our semantic-based results.
+We start with a discussion of our lexical-based analyses before discussing semantic-based results.
 Lexical-based characteristics include essay length, use of profanity and slang terms, as well as part-of-speech usage.

 We first compare lexical-based characteristics on the self-summary text by sex.
 Our sample includes 21,321 females and 31,637 males [5]_.
-We find that, on average, females write 150 terms compared to males' 139.
-This difference is statistically significant, based on permutation-based hypothesis testing.
+We find that, on average, females write significantly longer than males (150 terms compared to 139, p = XXX).

 For profanity and slang, instead of comparing frequencies across demographic splits, we compare the proportion of users who use these terms.

-In the self-summary essay, profanity is rarely used.
-Overall, only 6% of users include such terms in their descriptions.
-5.8% of females use profanity in their self-summaries compared to 6.1% of males.
-This difference is not statistically significant.
+Profanity was rarely used in the self-summary essay.
+Overall, only 6% of users included such terms in their self-descriptions.
+The difference was not significantly significant by sex (5.8% of females versus 6.1% of males).

-Not surprisingly, slang is much more prevalent (on a per-user basis) than profanity.
-56% of users use some form of slang in their self-summary essays.
+Not surprisingly, slang was much more prevalent (on a per-user basis) than profanity.
+56% of users used some form of slang in their self-summary essays.
-Females use slang at a lower rate than males—54% vs. 57%—a difference that is statistically significant.
+Females used slang at a significantly lower rate than males (54% vs. 57%, p = XXX).

-In order to compare part-of-speech usage, we first associate part-of-speech tags with every token in the self-summary corpus.
-This results in counts by user and tag.
-Because of the difference in essay length we saw above, we normalize these values based on the essay length.
-For example, if, out of 100 tokens, a particular user used 25 verbs, a value of 0.25 would be associated with the verb tag for that user.
-Of the 15 possible tags, we focused on three: adjectives, nouns, and verbs.
-This is summarized in the following table.
+To compare part-of-speech usage, we first associated part-of-speech tags with every token in the self-summary corpus.
+This results in counts by user and part of speech.
+Each user's counts were then normalized by the user's essay length to account for essay length differences between users.
+Of the 15 possible part of speech tags, we focused on adjectives, nouns, and verbs.

 .. table:: Proportion of parts-of-speech used, by sex. ``**`` significant at
            the 0.01 level.